LadyBug Cake Bites

 Crumble the cake into a large bowl and mix with frosting.

-Put this mixture in the fridge for a couple hours.
+Let the mixture cool in the fridge for a couple hours.
 You’ve made cake balls before, right?
 If not, check out my tutorial for cake pops/cake balls.

-Ok, now on a wax lined baking sheet, roll this mixture into 1″ balls.
+Ok, now roll this mixture into 1″ balls and place on a baking sheet lined with wax paper.
 (I’ve been using a coffee scoop to spoon out my cake ball mix and it works like a dream; nicely sized, uniform cake balls)

-Melt 1 package of Vanilla CANDIQUIK Candy Coating according to the directions on the package.
+Melt 1 package of Vanilla CANDIQUIK Candy Coating according to package directions.
 Add a few drops of red (oil or powder based) food coloring until desired color is established.

 With a spoon, dip cake balls in melted Red colored CANDIQUIK, coating completely.
-Let excess CANDIQUIK drip off and place on wax lined baking sheet to dry.
+Let excess CANDIQUIK drip off and place to dry on a baking sheet lined with wax paper.

 Melt the remaining package of Vanilla CANDIQUIK according to the directions on the package.
 Add a few drops of black (oil or powder based) food coloring until you get a nice black.